-Ben Raderstorf is a non-resident fellow with the Peter D. Bell Rule of Law Program and a graduate student at the Goldman School of Public Policy at the University of California, Berkeley.
-He previously was a program associate with the Dialogue’s Peter D. Bell Rule of Law Program and worked on Hillary Clinton’s 2016 presidential campaign.
-He is a graduate of Harvard University.
+Ben Raderstorf was a non-resident fellow and program associate with the Peter D. Bell Rule of Law Program at the Inter-American Dialogue.
+Previously he worked on Hillary Clinton’s 2016 presidential campaign.
+He is a graduate of the Goldman School of Public Policy at the University of California Berkeley and Harvard University.
 His writing focuses on politics, the rule of law, and political representation, including issues of campaign finance, electoral institutions, corruption, freedom of expression, disinformation, and democratic norms.
 Raderstorf has been published in The New York Times, Foreign Affairs,Slate, World Politics Review, and the New York Daily News and is a regular contributor to the Dialogue’s Voces blog.

 On Oct.
 20, Bolivian President Evo Morales will go to the polls in search of a fourth term.
 Victory would extend his time in office to almost two decades, and — depending on how the election goes — could place democracy itself at risk in the Andean country.